Wall-Go/WallGo/docs/source/faqs.rst

     a JSON file with a specific structure, described in detail in the WallGo paper.

 - **Can I compute the matrix elements for my model using FeynRules, FeynArts and FeynCalc?**
-    Yes, this works as an alternative to the WallGo MatrixElements pacakge, and in fact we used this to cross check our results.
+    Yes, this works as an alternative to the WallGo MatrixElements package, and in fact we used this to cross check our results.
 We have included an example in the repository for the `WallGoMatrix package <https://github.com/Wall-Go/WallGoMatrix>`_.
 Take
     a look at the directory `tests/FeynCalc`.